ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

-This style can greatly reduce code-reading overhead, because instead of three different, possibly disparate instance definitions, there is one that contains all the methods for the parent classes.
+This style can greatly reduce code-reading overhead, because instead of three different, possibly disparate instance definitions, there is one that contains all the members for the parent classes.

 Effect and Interactions
 -----------------------